ReKylee/MarioStuff/Assets/Scripts/Animation/Flow/Roadmap.md

 ### **Core**

+- [ ] Auto-register parameters when using them in code with (SetParameter)
 - [ ] More Conditions
 - [ ] More Parameter Types Support
 - [ ] Make an in-house IAnimator instead of relying on SpriteAnimatorAdapter

 ### **Documentation**